 Consider what prompts why clients leave - put yourself in your clients’ shoes

 It can be difficult to always identify what causes clients to leave.
 A lack of feedback from previous clients can be frustrating, so it is good to regularly check in with your clients.
 An exit survey could be a great way to ask clients directly what affected their decision to leave, as well as providing great support services and resources to continue to educate your users about your product.

-So, to figure out why exactly your clients are leaving, you need to put yourself in their shoes -- this article should do just that.
-Here are five reasons as to why your clients could be leaving, and see how your business can prevent these situations from happening in the future.
+To figure out why exactly your clients are leaving, you need to put yourself in their shoes - Here are five reasons as to why your clients could be leaving, and see how your business can prevent these situations from happening in the future.

 1. Your client had a poor customer service experience